akiyamaSM/messager/README.md

 $messages = $userA->sent()->inDraft()->get().
 ```
 ## Tags
-You can tag (or structure your messages in diffrent categories).
+You can tag (or structure your messages in different categories).

 ### Create and Edit tags
 each user can make any number of tags.